Perturbations of exponential maps: Non-recurrent dynamics: Introduction and main results

 \begin{theorem} Every non-recurrent exponential map can be approximated by hyperbolic maps. \end{theorem}

-The result is partially known for some non-recurrent parameters; see, for instance, Devaney \cite{devaney12}, Zhou and Li \cite{zhou-li} and Ye \cite{yezhuan1}.
+The result was partially known for some non-recurrent parameters; see, for instance, Devaney \cite{devaney12}, Zhou and Li \cite{zhou-li} and Ye \cite{yezhuan1}.
 Indeed, rigidity implies that such parameters can be approximated by hyperbolic ones.
 For post-singularly finite exponential maps, rigidity was known; see Benini \cite{benini4}.
 For escaping parameters this was proved by Rempe in \cite{rempe12}.

 \begin{remark} Dobbs proved a result for post-singularly bounded parameters \cite[Main Theorem]{dobbs1}, saying that such parameters are Lebesgue density points of the set of hyperbolic maps.
-It is plausible that this is also true for non-recurrent parameters.
-We leave it to further investigations. \end{remark}
+It is plausible that this is also true for non-recurrent parameters. \end{remark}

 We have mainly focused on non-recurrent exponential maps and their relevant properties in this paper.
 The parameter space of the exponential family has a rich structure and has attracted a lot of attention.
-Without going into any further details, we refer to \cite{eremenko2, qiu2, urbanski4, rempe3, schleicher12, benini3, benini4, levin6, bergweiler25} and references therein.
+Without going into any further details, we refer to \cite{eremenko2, devaney15, qiu2, urbanski4, rempe3, schleicher12, benini3, benini4, levin6, bergweiler25} and references therein.